quinlan-lab/constraint-tools/README.md

       to disk or stdout, respetively.
 ```

-By default the `train-germline-model` subcommand uses a pre-computed set of putatively neutral regions from the GRCH38 reference located in the `/dist` folder, and a reasonable value of the size of the window within which to count singletons.
-Optionally, the user may change either of these defaults by specifying the `--neutral-regions` and `--window-size` arguments:
+By default the `train-germline-model` subcommand uses a pre-computed training set of trustworthy noncoding regions from the GRCH38 reference located in the `/dist` folder, and a reasonable value of the size of the window within which to count singletons.
+Optionally, the user may change either of these defaults by specifying the `--trustworthy-noncoding-regions` and `--window-size` arguments:

 ```
---neutral-regions STR
+--trustworthy-noncoding-regions STR
       Bed-format file containing a list of genomic intervals on which the model is to be trained.
 --window-size INT
       Size of the intervals used to compute the null distribution of singleton count.